Academic Salary Administration

 The Use of Committees

 The Dean or Chair/Director is responsible for making PTR recommendations.
 This responsibility cannot be delegated; however, advice can be sought from individuals in the unit.
 It is recommended that the Dean or Chair/Director has an advisory committee(s) to review the activity reports.
 Best practice can include having separate advisory committees for teaching and scholarship.
-Advisory committee(s) should evaluate performance only, members should not have access to salary information of their colleagues nor should they be informed of the actual dollar amount of individual awards.
+Advisory committee(s) should evaluate performance only, members shall not have access to salary information of their colleagues nor should they be informed of the actual dollar amount of individual awards.
 The Dean or Chair/Director is responsible for allocating the actual dollar awards.

 Statement from Unit Head Regarding Procedure and Advisory Committee Membership